sous-chefs/gems/README.md

 License and Author
 ==================

-Author:: Joshua Timberman <joshua@opscode.com>
+Author:: Joshua Timberman <joshua@chef.io>

-Copyright:: 2009, Opscode, Inc
+Copyright:: 2009, Chef Software, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.